buildbot/buildbot/master/docs/manual/new-style-steps.rst

 The ``self.step_status.setText`` and ``setText2`` methods have been removed.
 Similarly, the ``_describe`` and ``describe`` methods are not used in new-style steps.
-Steps no longer set their status directly.
+In fact, steps no longer set their status directly.

-Instead, call :py:meth:`buildbot.process.buildstep.BuildStep.updateSummary` whenever the status may have changed.
+Instead, steps call :py:meth:`buildbot.process.buildstep.BuildStep.updateSummary` whenever the status may have changed.
-This method will call :py:meth:`~buildbot.process.buildstep.BuildStep.getCurrentSummary` or :py:meth:`~buildbot.process.buildstep.BuildStep.getResultSummary` as appropriate and update displays of the step's status.
+This method calls :py:meth:`~buildbot.process.buildstep.BuildStep.getCurrentSummary` or :py:meth:`~buildbot.process.buildstep.BuildStep.getResultSummary` as appropriate and update displays of the step's status.
+Steps override the latter two methods to provide appropriate summaries.

 Statistics
 ++++++++++